mclaeysb/documentation-user/elearning/going_online/create_your_course.rst

 Access Rights
 ~~~~~~~~~~~~~

-Access rights will allow you to decide who can access your courses.
-If you choose **Public**, anyone who finds the
+Access rights allow you to decide which users can have access to your courses.
+If you choose **Public**, anyone who
-course on your website will be able to enroll and access your content.
+finds the course on your website is able to enroll and access the content. **On Invitation** on the other hand, requires
+you to send an email invitation to users to be able to enroll.

 .. image:: media/enroll-policy.png
    :align: center
    :alt: picking the enroll policy

-You can send invite mails directly from the dashboard of the eLearning App.
+You can send invite emails directly from the course's form, or from the dashboard, by going to *Settings* and selecting
-Go to the settings button of the course you want to invite people to and click on invite.
-This will allow you to send a mail inviting people to your course.
+*Invite*

 .. image:: media/invite.png
    :align: center